31 Best Gluten-Free Restaurants in San Francisco in 2026

 26. Piccolo Forno

 This North Beach gem proves that cozy doesn’t mean boring.
-Piccolo Forno is all about comforting Italian eats served in a casual setting, with a menu that welcomes everyone, from die-hard pasta fans to curious newcomers alike.
+Piccolo Forno is all about comforting Italian eats served in a casual setting.

 The Vibe

 Charming neighborhood trattoria with colorful walls and friendly staff.
-Although not a fully gluten-free restaurant in San Francisco, it’s the kind of spot where you might stumble in for a quick espresso and end up staying for a full plate of pasta.
+Although not a fully gluten-free restaurant in San Francisco, it’s the kind of spot where you might stumble in for a quick espresso and end up staying for a full meal.

 What to Order

-Start with the Caesar salad — crisp, classic and generously dressed.
+Start with the Caesar salad, which is crisp, classic and generously dressed.
 Then dive into the gluten-free spaghetti carbonara at this gluten-free restaurant in San Francisco, which doesn’t skimp on creamy richness.

 Piccolo Forno | 725 Columbus Ave., San Francisco, CA 94133 | $$